WeiLiRuc/WeiLiRuc.github.io/_pages/about.md

   - /about.html
 ---

-I am an Associate Professor in the School of Statistics at Renmin University of China.
+I am currently an Associate Professor in the School of Statistics at Renmin University of China.
 Previously, I was a postdoctoral research fellow at Peking University.

 Education
 ======